-No evidence was found to indicate that existing sediment or turbidity levels cause impairment to municipal / domestic uses of water.
-Because the CWE model input includes information from past and foreseeable future projects, its output offers the best quantitative assessment of potential cumulative effects to municipal / domestic use in the form of accelerated sedimentation.
+No evidence was found to indicate that existing sediment or turbidity levels cause impairment to municipal/domestic uses of water.
+Because the CWE model input includes information from past and foreseeable future projects, its output offers the best quantitative assessment of potential cumulative effects to municipal/domestic use in the form of accelerated sedimentation.
 Listed municipal watersheds include Eddy Gulch, Black Bear Creek, Shadow Creek, Callahan Gulch, Counts Gulch, Crawford Creek, and Music Creek.
 Of these, Eddy Gulch and Shadow Creek are the only drainages with CWE risk ratios that could be described as "at risk."
-Table 7 shows Eddy Gulch with a USLE risk ratio of 0.90 representing existing condition plus effects of foreseeable future projects.
+The CWE model values shown in Table 7 include the values for the current condition (2008), including past actions.
+The Kanaka-Olsen and Indian Creek watersheds are over the threshold of concern, but the risk ratios are decreasing and would fall below the threshold of concern by the time the project is fully implemented in 2014.
 The same risk ratio for Shadow Creek is 0.93.
 No other risk ratios for municipal watersheds are in the "at risk" or higher range.

 It is reasonable to conclude that the effects of wildfire in these two drainages would be superimposed on an existing level of disturbance that would make it easy to exceed thresholds of concern.
 Table 6 supports this conclusion by showing a USLE risk ratio change from 0.93 to 2.85 for Shadow Creek based solely on the effects of the modeled wildfire.
 Based on this, it is reasonable to conclude that the potential adverse effects of wildfire on municipal watersheds is so great that the existing condition of the affected watershed may not matter, being wholly overwhelmed by fire effects.